 Since electricity had not yet been invented, incorporating glass into doors allowed extra light to spread through a home – and this still remains a crowning virtue of the design today.
 Originally, many of these doors were built from wrought iron, but since then the materials have evolved, and modern examples are predominantly built from oak and other attractive woods.
 In this section of the site, you’ll find French doors for your interior in a host of different designs and configurations.

-While French doors, by definition, all share glass panelling in common, the exact shape and style of that glass panelling varies considerably from door to door.
-There are those which incorporate just a single large panel, letting the maximum amount of light through, and there are those which employ several smaller ones, broken up by either horizontal or vertical bands, or both.
-On the other hand, there are more unusual contemporary designs which do away with convention entirely, placing all manner of irregularly-shaped panes of glass in each panel.
-You’ll want to select a set of internal French doors which match both your personal taste, and the other design choices you’ve made for the room that your door is destined to occupy.
+While French doors, by definition, all share glass panelling in common, the shape and style of that glass panelling varies considerably from door to door.
+There are those which incorporate just a single large panel, such as the Oak Shaker French fold room divider, letting the maximum amount of light through.
+Others employ several smaller ones, such as our Oak 4L Shaker French fold doors or our Aston doors.
+These can be broken up by either horizontal or vertical bands, or both!

-We should also consider the function of the room – as in some cases, such as with a bathroom or bedroom, you might want a little bit of privacy as well as the impression of space and the dispersal of light through the home.
-That’s where frosted glass panes come in – they allow for both!
+In the bathroom or bedroom, you might want a little bit of privacy as well as the impression of space and the dispersal of light through the home.
+That’s where frosted glass panes, as seen in our 4L Shaker frosted doors, come in – they allow for both!

-Shopping for a door can be a bewildering experience – with so many options available, and so much jargon flying around, it can be difficult to work out which door will make the best fit for your home.
-If you’re uncertain, don’t hesitate to contact our friendly team – we’ll be able to clear up any queries you might have, and help you to make an informed purchase.
+If you need some help or advice, don’t hesitate to contact our friendly team – we’ll be able to clear up any queries you might have, and help you to make an informed purchase.